 “Why are you walking around alive when others should be dead?
 Is that the real question you’re asking here?
 You’ve had no problems with working for the Council instead of going back to jail prior to this.
 So what’s different now?”

-"Stop hitting the nail on the head, okay?
-It hurts," she told him, trying to look stern before smiling a bit.
+“Stop hitting the nail on the head, okay?
+It hurts,” she told him, trying and failing to look stern.

 “Faith,” Giles began, “you are here for a reason, and I-I don’t believe you’ll find that reason in a jail cell.
 So please, for everyone’s sake at the Council – for everyone in the world – don’t allow your guilt to force you into a foolhardy decision.
 Heed the advice Willow is giving you.”

 “Soapbox ready to be put away yet?”
 Faith asked with a grin.